Certification & Forklift Training OSHA

 - The first step of our program is an intuitive electronic training session.
 Through the program, employees navigate an electronic training program at a computer and then take an automatically graded test.
 If computers are not available materials are printable for a traditional classroom or onsite training seminar.

 - The second part of training is in the field.
 During this portion of the session, your appointed trainer shows the trainee the infield applications of the materials they learned in the classroom session.

 - The third and final step to the training session is evaluation.
 Through this step, the trainer evaluates the trainee and either signs off on certification or retouches on topics that need more work.

 All certification through the program meets or exceeds OSHA requirements.
-In addition to providing you with the knowledge to train your employees, our kit comes with our renowned “Train the Trainer” software, that transforms your employees into gold star trainers.
+In addition to providing you with the knowledge to train your employees, our kit comes with our renowned “Train-the-Trainer” software, which transforms your employees into expert trainers.
 Our training kits cover:

 - OSHA requirements

 - And much more…